paulirish/pwmetrics/readme.md

 **flags** [Object]

 Feature flags.
 These are equal to CLI options.
-For example, if you want to get result in json format.
+For example, if you want to get a result in json format.

 ```js
 const PWMetrics = require('pwmetrics');